 The Company does its work in the Philippines through its charitable partners primarily in four programs - Transform, Family Academy, Thrive Network and Prevail.
+In Uganda, the Company has implemented the Transform program during the current fiscal year.
 Transform is a four-month holistic learning experience in the slum community where the participants live.
-Due to changes in Philippine government education policy, Jumpstart was discontinued and replaced by Family Academy.
-It focuses on providing parents with simple teaching materials in order for the parents to teach basic knowledge in a home school setting.
-The Thrive Network is a network of nearly 5,000 pastors with churches in slum communities who provide the Company the ability to reach those living in ultrapoverty cost effectively.
-Prevail is a new operated program related to Transform.
-The participants form savings groups under Transform Program.
+Family Academy focuses on providing parents with simple teaching materials in order for the parents to teach basic knowledge in a home school setting.
+The Thrive Network is a network of nearly 10,000 pastors with churches in slum communities who provide the Company the ability to reach those living in ultrapoverty cost effectively.
+Prevail is a program related to Transform.
+The participants form savings groups under the Transform Program.
 After the end of Transform, the Company continues to support these newly formed savings groups through monthly "Prevail" meetings where the participants get additional training and accountability.
+In the current fiscal year, the Company also piloted the Refresh and Renew programs aimed at strengthening saving groups that had become less active or inactive.
+These programs re-energized such saving groups to allow their members to renew their engagement.